zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 1. Status Effects Application: A core mechanic involving the application of defined status effects (see Section IV.B for definitions) to enemy creatures or slots.
 The goal is to hinder, expose, or control them.
 2. Red Tape: Effects that delay an opponent's actions, lower their Priority (causing them to resolve later – see also III.D.4 for triggered reordering/priority changes), or add turns to a creature's Deployment Time.
 These tactics slow the opponent's tempo.
 3. Disable Archetype: Strategies focused on disabling key enemy functions.
 This can be granular (affecting only passive abilities or only Attacks) or significant (such as the Suppressed status, which blocks most actions but still allows ability-initiated Move actions).
 4.  **Interference (Triggered Queue Modification):** Certain abilities or effects allow players to set up "Interference" conditions in advance, akin to booby traps for the Action Queue.
 These are not played in direct response but are pre-set.
 During the **Pre-Resolution Interference Phase** (see Section II.F Turn Structure), the game checks all pending actions in the queue against any active, set-up Interference effects.
 If an action meets the trigger conditions specified by an Interference effect, that action is modified *before* the normal Action Resolution Phase begins.
 This ensures these modifications happen deterministically and avoid race conditions.
+All forms of direct modification to an opponent's pending actions in the queue (Nullify, Reorder, Redirect) operate exclusively through this pre-set Interference system.
+    *   **UI Notification:** When an Interference effect modifies an action (Nullifies, Reorders, or Redirects it), the game's UI should clearly indicate to both players that the modification occurred and display the name or source of the Interference effect that caused it.
+This provides context for the changed execution.
-Types of Interference include:
+    *   Types of Interference include:
         *   **Nullify:** A set-up effect triggers, causing a specific opponent's pending action to be marked as "Nullified."
 When this action's turn comes during the Action Resolution Phase, it resolves with no game effect.
         *   **Reorder (Priority/Position Modification):** A set-up effect triggers, altering a pending action's Priority (e.g., increasing or decreasing it) or potentially other properties that influence its resolution order relative to other actions.
 This mechanically changes its place in the upcoming resolution sequence.
         *   **Redirect:** A set-up effect triggers, changing the target of a specific opponent's pending action to a new valid target, as defined by the Interference effect.
     The trigger conditions for these Interference effects are defined on the cards that create them (e.g., "Set-up: The next time an opponent queues a Spell action targeting your 'Slot 1' creature, that Spell action is Nullified.").

-5. Attack/Effect Redirection: Beyond the triggered Redirection described above, some creature abilities or Spells might, as part of *their own queued action's resolution*, change the target of an opponent's *already queued and not-yet-resolved* action if specific conditions on the game state are met at the moment the redirection Spell/ability resolves.
-This is distinct from the pre-set triggered Redirection.
-(This point is preserved for now but may need review for consistency with the "pre-set only" approach if that's the strict intent.
-For now, it assumes two types of redirection: pre-set, and "as an effect of a resolving action modifying another pending action" IF that latter one doesn't create race conditions – this might need to be exclusively pre-set).
+5. Attack/Effect Redirection: All redirection of an opponent's queued actions is handled exclusively by pre-set "Redirect" Interference effects, as detailed in Section III.D.4.
+There are no game mechanics that allow a player's resolving action to dynamically redirect another opponent's action that is still pending in the queue during the Action Resolution Phase.
 6. Recruitment / Conversion / Mind Control: Effects that allow a player to take control of an opponent's creature, either temporarily or permanently.
 This disrupts the opponent's board state and plans.
 Full details are in Section IV.D.

 E. Recursion & Recovery